controlm/automation-api-community-solutions/6-ide-integrations/integration-with-ides-and-code-editors/vscode/README.md

 1. Go to "File" > "Preferences" > "Keyboard Shortcuts".
 2. Click on the top right icon which shows the mouse-over message "Open Keyboard Shortcuts (JSON)"
-3. Replace the default content with the "keybindings.json" file. (*If you already had custom shorcuts, edit the file accordingly*).
+3. Replace the default content with the "keybindings.json" file. (*If you already had custom shortcuts, edit the file accordingly*).

 The provided example defines "Ctrl+Alt+T" to open all available tasks, and "Alt+C" to directly trigger the "build/deploy/run" task.
 You can change it to use your preferred keyboard shortcuts (make sure there are no conflicts with default VS Code shortcuts).